louisesykes198/The_Christmas_Quiz/README.md

 providing an elegant contrast against the red background and adding a holiday feel to the quiz page.

 #### Logo
-The logo was desgined and downloaded from [Design.com](https://www.design.com/)
+The logo was designed and downloaded from [Design.com](https://www.design.com/)

 ![image](assets/images/crochet-logo.png)